-If you receive an error while trying to connect to Wi-Fi, you may need to connect your Oculus Quest to another Wi-Fi network.
-Some possible possible causes for Wi-Fi issues with Quest include:
+If you receive an error while trying to connect to Wi-Fi, you may need to connect your Oculus Quest 2 or Quest to another Wi-Fi network.
+Some possible causes for Wi-Fi issues with your headset include:

-- Captive Portals: A captive portal is a web page that prompts you to interact with it before connecting you to the internet.
+Captive Portals: A captive portal is a web page that prompts you to interact with it before connecting you to the internet.
 These are commonly used by public Wi-Fi networks in businesses, airports, hotels, and other venues that offer free Wi-Fi hotspots.
-This type of network will not work to setup your Oculus Quest, but may work after your initial setup.
-Networks that use captive portals will not work with your Oculus Quest initial setup.
+This type of network will not work to setup your Quest 2 or Quest, but may work after your initial setup.

-- Weak signal: If your Wi-Fi network signal is weak, your Quest may not see it.
-Try moving closer to the router, or switching to another Wi-Fi network that has a stronger signal.
+Weak signal: If your Wi-Fi network signal is weak, your headset may not see it.
+Try moving closer to the router (internet connection device), or switching to another Wi-Fi network that has a stronger signal.

-To change the Wi-Fi network your Oculus Quest is connected to from your phone:
+To change the Wi-Fi network your Oculus Quest 2 or Quest is connected to from your phone:

-- Turn on your Oculus Quest and open the Oculus app on your phone.
+Turn on your Quest 2 or Quest and open the Oculus app on your phone.

-To change the Wi-Fi network your Oculus Quest is connected to from your Oculus Quest Headset:
+To change the Wi-Fi network your Quest 2 or Quest is connected to from your Headset: